Most probable paths for developed processes: Abstract

 \section{Abstract}

-Optimal paths for the classical Onsager-Machlup functional determining most probable paths between points on a manifold are only explicitly identified for specific processes, for example the Riemannian Brownian motion.
+Optimal paths for the classical Onsager-Machlup function determining most probable paths between points on a manifold are only explicitly identified for specific processes, for example the Riemannian Brownian motion.
 This leaves out large classes of manifold-valued processes such as processes with parallel transported non-trivial diffusion matrix, processes with rank-deficient generator and sub-Riemannian processes, and push-forwards to quotient spaces.
-In this paper, we construct a general approach to definition and identification of most probable paths by measuring the Onsager-Machlup functional on the anti-developement of such processes.
-The construction encompasses large classes of manifold-valued process and results in explicit equation systems for most probable paths.
+In this paper, we construct a general approach to definition and identification of most probable paths by measuring the Onsager-Machlup function on the anti-development of such processes.
+The construction encompasses large classes of manifold-valued process and results in explicit equation systems for the paths that we denote \emph{development most probable paths}.
 We define and derive these results and apply them to several cases of stochastic processes on Lie groups, homogeneous spaces, and landmark spaces appearing in shape analysis.